 HOME-ARP Activity Referral Method Supportive Services Coordinated Entry (CE) would be primary referral system here.
-For those not currently experiencing homelessness, referrals would be based on an agency's current client base.
+For those not currently experiencing homelessness, referrals would be based on an agency's current client base/eligibility and through case management.
 This would serve all four QPs.
+Verification of status/eligibility would be done before referral.
+If the person is not qualified to be in the CE, referral would come from an agency who is offering the first point of service, and then refer to agencies who would then determine eligibility.
 Note that part of this activity would be to get more people assessed for Coordinated Entry.
 Rental Housing Coordinated Entry would not necessarily be the only referral method here if a client eligible for housing at the project was not experiencing homelessness and was a client of an agency offering assistance or treatment.
 Those agencies would refer a client to the project for housing.
 QPs One, Two and Four (chronically homeless, at-risk financially, mental or developmental disability, mental health or substance abuse).
 Rental Housing Rehabilitation It is possible that all four QPs could be served here as well and that all referral methods would be utilized.
 Coordinated Entry could be a method of referral, but partnering agencies would also provide referrals.

 The main purpose of this activity would be to increase housing quality and incentivize owners to provide affordable housing to a broader universe of tenants, largely those experience financial insecurity (QP Two) or having another risk factor (QP Four).